Skip to content

 The ERNi-CI doesn’t have enough tensile strength to weld most ductile irons, so it is more suitable for gray and malleable iron.

-With TIG nicker rods, you don’t need preheating if the casting is small or needs a minor repair.
+With nicker rods, you don’t need preheating if the casting is small or needs a minor repair.

 Can you TIG weld cast iron with mild steel rods?